yuki24/blog/_posts/2014-10-21-did-you-mean-experience-in-ruby.markdown

 gem 'did_you_mean', group: [:development, :test]
 ```

-So what will happen when you misspell ActiveSupprt's `Hash#with_indifferent_access`?
+So what will happen when you misspell ActiveSupport's `Hash#with_indifferent_access`?
 Here is what it looks like:

 ```ruby
 hash.with_inddiferent_access